ciena/ciena.saos10/docs/ciena.saos10.saos10_fps_module.rst

 Synopsis
 --------
-- This module provides declarative management of a flow point on Ciena SAOS 10 devices.
+- A List of flow-points.